joksdz/swww_wallpaper_switch/README.md

 # Dependencies
 - swww
 - bc (for the number gen ,to check if you have it just type "bc" in the terminal )

+This is a part of my arch config (rice) : https://github.com/joksdz/hypr_dots